-- Biopharma Core: No segments above 10% CAGR. - MedTech Core: Assistive Technology (CAGR: 43%), Single Use Technology n.e.c (36%), Medical Imaging / Ultrasound Equipment & Materials (21%). - Biopharma service & supply: Clinical Research Organisation (CAGR: 35%), Regulatory Expertise (13%).
+- Biopharma Core: No segments above 10% CAGR. - MedTech Core: Infection control (CAGR: 43%), Single use technology (43%), Assistive technology (43%) and Medical Imaging (18%). - Biopharma service & supply: Clinical Research Organisation (CAGR: 35%), Logistics & Packaging (12%).

 The MedTech service & supply sector is driven entirely by Analytical Services (CAGR: 43%).
 However, this is an anomaly.
 Despite MedTech supply's seemingly consistent growth across all three scenarios, it can be attributed to the entry of a single firm into the Oxford-Cambridge Arc.
-The Analytical Services segment saw its employment increase by 641 (from 69) from 2019 to 2020, which meant consistently high CAGRs across all three scenarios.
+The Analytical Services segment saw its employment increase by 641 (from 69) 2019-2020, which meant consistently high CAGRs across all three scenarios.

 This type of anomaly was largely mitigated by only including segments employing less than 1% of the arc total (see methodology in Appendix 1) but was not avoided in this case.
 The Biopharma Core sector has only 5 segments with an employment share above 1% of the Arc total.
 Of these ATMPs and Vaccines are two, the other three include Small Molecules (the largest Arc segment by employment), Antibodies and Therapeutic Proteins.
 Of those three, none had a CAGR above 10% in any of the three scenarios.
 As a result, Biopharma Core's growth in the High and Medium growth scenarios was largely attributable to ATMP and Vaccines growth.
-When ATMPs (declined) and Vaccines remained static in 2019-2020, Biopharma Core saw its total employment fall 2019-2020, and remained static in the Low growth scenario forecasts to 2030 - highlighting their importance to the growth opportunity for the Arc.
+When ATMP (declined) and Vaccines remained static in 2019-2020, Biopharma Core saw its total employment fall 2019-2020, and remained static in the Low growth scenario forecasts to 2030 - highlighting their importance to the growth opportunity for the Arc.